-A.B. and G.C., on the day of at, , intending to prevent the Coroner of from holding an inquest in the execution of his duty upon the view of the dead body of S.C., who died a violent, or an unnatural or sudden death of which the cause was unknown, did attempt to bury the said dead body in a certain place called .
+A.B. and G.C., on the day of intending to prevent the Coroner of at, , , from holding an inquest in the execution of his duty upon the view of the dead body of S.C., who died a violent, or an unnatural or sudden death of which the cause was unknown, did attempt to bury the said dead body in a certain place called .

-Conspiracy to incite women to kill their unborn children, contrary to sections 321 and 199 of the Penal Code (2006 Revision)
+Conspiracy to incite women to kill their unborn children, contrary to sections 321 and 199 of the Penal Code (2013 Revision)

-sections 321 and 199 of the Penal Code (2006 Revision) PARTICULARS OF OFFENCE A.B., and C.D., on divers days between the and the at , conspired together and with other persons unknincite women being with child to administer to themselves noxious thing intent to procure the death of their unborn children.
-30. STATEMENT OF OFFENCE First Count Infanticide, contrary to section 198 of the Penal Code (2006 Revision on) PARTICULARS OF OFFENCE A.B., on the day of , at , caudeath of her newly-born child by stabbing it with a knife but at the time of she had not fully recovered from the effect of giving birth to such child reason thereof her mind was then disturbed.
-STATEMENT OF OFFENCE Second Count Infanticide, contrary to section 198 of the Penal Code (2006 Revision) PARTICULARS OF OFFENCE A.B., on the day of , at , the death of her newly-born child by a wilful omission, that is to say veneglecting to , at the time of the omission so not fully recovered from the effect of giving birth to such child and by thereof the balance of her mind was then disturbed she had
+A.B., and C.D., on divers days between the and the , at , conspired together and with other persons unknown to incite women being with child to administer to themselves noxious things with intent to procure the death of their unborn children.

+First Count Infanticide, contrary to section 198 of the Penal Code (2013 Revision)

+A.B., on the day of , at , caused the death of her newly-born child by stabbing it with a knife but at the time of the act she had not fully recovered from the effect of giving birth to such child and by reason thereof her mind was then disturbed.

+Second Count Infanticide, contrary to section 198 of the Penal Code (2013 Revision)

+A.B., on the day of , at , caused the death of her newly-born child by a wilful omission, that is to say wilfully neglecting to , at the time of the omission she had not fully recovered from the effect of giving birth to such child and by reason thereof the balance of her mind was then disturbed.
-FOURTH SCHEDULE